 Great Polish architect and pedagogue.
-Collaborator of Le Corbusier, professor of Harvard University and head of its Faculty of Architecture in the years 1967-1974.
+Collaborator of Le Corbusier, professor of Harvard University and head of its Faculty of Architecture between 1967 to 1974.
 One of the most important creators of Polish modernism.

 Architect, pedagogue, collaborator of Le Corbusier, professor at Harvard University.

-He was born on the 6th of March 1913 in Prezma in Latvia, he died on the 16th of September 2005 in Boston.
+He was born on the 6th of March 1913 in Prezma in Latvia and died on the 16th of September 2005 in Boston.
 In 1935 he completed his studies at the Faculty of Architecture of the Warsaw University of Technology.
 After serving one year in the army, he participated in numerous architectural competitions.
-Despite winning a few of them none of the projects he submitted were realized.
+Despite winning a few of them, none of the projects he submitted were realised.
 Later he began to work as one of the main collaborators at Rudolf Świerczyński’s design bureau.

 In 1939 he participated in the September campaign and became a prisoner of war.
-In the years 1940-1945 he remained detained in the Oflag in Murnau.
+In the years 1940 to 1945, he remained detained in the Oflag in Murnau.
 This time proved to be important to the upcoming artistic path of Sołtan – many intellectuals and artists were held captive at the camp.
-One of them was Soltan’s prospective collaborator – Zbigniew Ilhnatowicz.
+One of them was Sołtan’s prospective collaborator – Zbigniew Ilhnatowicz.
 In that period Soltan also participated (together with Ihnatowicz) in two international architectural competitions for prisoners of war, which he both won.
-At the same time the Polish architect began corresponding with Le Corbusier.
+At the same time, the Polish architect began corresponding with Le Corbusier.

 After leaving the camp in 1945 Sołtan went to Paris.
 He was granted a position at Le Corbusier’s atelier, where he worked amongst others on Modulor.
-In the years 1948-1949 he was an assistant at the Ecole Nationale Superieure des Beaux Arts.
+Between 1948 to 1949 he was an assistant at the Ecole Nationale Superieure des Beaux Arts.

 Designs for Warsaw

-In 1954 the architect from Premza together with Ihnatowicz, Franciszek Strynkiewicz and Wojciech Fangor, won the first prize in the competition for the design of the Sports Complex Warszawianka.
-The work on this realization inspired the creation of the Artistic-Research Institute (ARI) at the Warsaw Academy of Fine Arts, which was founded at the initiative of Marian Wnuk, who at that time was rector of the academy.
+In 1954, the architect from Premza, together with Ihnatowicz, Franciszek Strynkiewicz and Wojciech Fangor, won the first prize in the competition for the design of the Sports Complex Warszawianka.
+The work on this realisation inspired the creation of the Artistic-Research Institute (ARI) at the Warsaw Academy of Fine Arts, which was founded at the initiative of Marian Wnuk, who at that time was rector of the academy.
 Sołtan and Ihnatowicz were the main designers at ARI and their most important collaborators were Oskar Hansen, Wojciech Fangor, Włodzimierz Wittek, Julian Pałka and Lech Tomaszewski.
-This group made up a very creative team that realized various works form the broadly understood field of design, which encompasses architecture, interior design and industrial design.
+This group made up a very creative team that realised various works form the broadly understood field of design, which encompasses architecture, interior design and industrial design.

 In the framework of ARI outstanding projects were created – their theoretic base consisted of the modernistic ideas that Sołtan and Ihnatowicz encountered in Paris.
 It is extremely hard to determine the authorship of the particular concepts and their elements – besides, that would be inconsistent with the Institute’s idea of joint work, which was always dear to the founding members.
 ARI’s most important works include the designs of Polish pavilions for international exhibitions.
 Here one ought to mention the design of the Polish pavilion for the Expo 58 in Brussels or Tropik/The Tropics (1954-1955) – a perfect example of a pavilion that was to be used in tropical countries.
 The latter project was realized at the International Fair in Damascus (1955).

 In 1959 the design of the Warsaw Bar Wenecja was created.
 In 1965 the construction of a department store with an office space and a bar was completed in Olsztyn.
 Both of these projects were realized in the framework of ARI.
-In the years 1960-1962 the team worked on the design of the interiors of the train station “Warszawa-Śródmieście”.
+Between 1960 to 1962, the team worked on the design of the interiors of the train station ‘Warszawa-Śródmieście’.
 The concept of this project was influenced not only by an artistic, integrative approach to designing, but also by an interest in phenomena linked to visual perception.
-The Prezma-born architect wrote that the station “was an attempt to manage the visual experiences of people who are moving fast”.
-Sołtan also dealt with sacred architecture, but his religious architectural projects were never realized.
+The Prezma-born architect wrote that the station ‘was an attempt to manage the visual experiences of people who are moving fast’.
+Sołtan also dealt with sacred architecture, but his religious architectural projects were never realised.
 He designed for instance churches for Nowa Huta (1957) and Sochaczew (1958).
 Ihnatowicz and Jerzy Nowosielski collaborated with Sołtan on these two projects.

 Work in the USA